kyegomez/swarms/docs/corporate/design.md

 ## Design Components

-### AbstractSwarm
+### BaseSwarm

-The AbstractSwarm is an abstract base class which defines the basic structure of a swarm and the methods that need to be implemented.
+The BaseSwarm is an abstract base class which defines the basic structure of a swarm and the methods that need to be implemented.
 Any new swarm should inherit from this class and implement the required methods.

 ### Swarm Classes

-Various Swarm classes can be implemented inheriting from the AbstractSwarm class.
+Various Swarm classes can be implemented inheriting from the BaseSwarm class.
 Each swarm class should implement the required methods for initializing the components, worker nodes, and boss node, and running the swarm.

 Pre-configured swarm classes with multi-modal agents can be provided for ease of use.
 These classes come with a default configuration of tools and agents, which can be used out of the box.